zachwylde00/samples/smartthings/README.md

 9. Click on any device to view the past logged events for that device.

-10. Input the date for which you want to view the past logged events.(Latest logged date is preset)
+10. Enter the date for which you want to view the past logged events.

-11. Click **Save** to store the **Xooa API Token** with SmartApp for future uses.
+11. Optionally and so you don't need to enter it again, click **Save** to store the Xooa API token.